tari-project/tari/RFC/src/RFC-0302_ValidatorNodes.md

 issuance process and membership of the committee can be updated at [Checkpoint]s.
 * It is the VNs responsibility to ensure that every state change in a digital asset conforms to the contract's rules.
 * VNs accept digital asset [Instructions] from clients and peers.
 [Instructions] allow for creating, updating, expiring and archiving digital assets on the DAN.
-* VNs provide additional collateral when accepting an offer to manage an asset, which is stored in a multi-signature UTXO on the base layer.
+* VNs provide additional collateral, called [AssetCollateral], when accepting an offer to manage an asset, which is stored in a multi-signature
+  UTXO on the base layer.
 This collateral can be taken from the VN if it is proven that the VN engaged in malicious behaviour.
 * VNs participate in fraud proof validations in the event of consensus disputes (which could result in the malicious VN's